-Upon approaching Laura's workbench in our Haute Joaillerie workshops, one would think one was discovering a veritable treasure trove of sparkling and colorful objects.
-But make no mistake, the abundance of masterpieces to be found there are in fact no more valuable than imitations made for opera costume jewelry!
-A jewelry model-making artisan exercising her talents in our workshops since 2018, Laura shapes these models using pewter and crystals.
-They will guide the work of the other Artisans in crafting the actual model from gemstones and precious metals.
+Upon approaching Laura's workbench in our Haute Joaillerie workshops, one would think one was discovering a veritable treasure trove of sparkling and colourful objects.
+But make no mistake, the abundance of masterpieces to be found there are in fact no more valuable than imitations made for opera costume jewellery!
+A jewellery model-making artisan exercising her talents in our workshops since 2018, Laura shapes these models using pewter and crystals.
+They will guide the work of the other Artisans in crafting the actual model from gemstones and precious metals .

-This model will be used by the workshop manager, lapidaries, jewelers and gemsetters to understand the shapes and specific characteristics of the piece of jewelry to come during its production.
-Such important preparatory work saves a lot of time for the entire workshop and makes the project much easier to visualize, since they follow the three-dimensional ‘template’ that Laura's expertise has enabled her to prepare with the utmost precision.
+This model will be used by the workshop manager, lapidaries, jewellers and gemsetters to understand the shapes and specific characteristics of the piece of jewellery to come during its production.
+Such important preparatory work saves a lot of time for the entire workshop and makes the project much easier to visualise, since they follow the three-dimensional ‘template’ that Laura's expertise has enabled her to prepare with the utmost precision.